indigo423/timeseries-integration-pgtimeseries/README.md

 ## Usage
+### Compile from source
+* compile: ``mvn install``
+* copy the `opennms-plugins-timeseries-pgtimeseries-plugin.kar` from the `./assembly/kar/target` folder to `$OPENNMS_HOME/deploy`
 ### Grant the 'opennms' role superuser on the opennms database
 * `sudo su - postgres -c "alter role opennms superuser"`
 * This is currently required for the plugin to install extensions and create the required tables.
 This can be removed later.
-### enable the Time Series Storage layer
-* In opennms deploy root folder: ``echo "org.opennms.timeseries.strategy=integration" >> etc/opennms.properties.d/timescale.properties``
-### Compile from source
-* compile: ``mvn install``
-* copy the `opennms-plugins-timeseries-pgtimeseries-plugin.kar` from the `./assembly/kar/target` folder to `$OPENNMS_HOME/deploy`
 ### Add config for `pg_cron`
 * `echo "cron.database_name = 'opennms' >> /var/lib/pgsql/data/postgresql.conf`
 * `echo "shared_preload_libraries = 'pg_cron'" >> /var/lib/pgsql/data/postgresql.conf`
+* Restart postgresql
+### enable the Time Series Storage layer
+* In the `${OPENMS_HOME}` directory: ``echo "org.opennms.timeseries.strategy=integration" >> etc/opennms.properties.d/timeseries.properties``
 ###
 ### Activate in the Karaf shell:
   * ``ssh -p 8101 admin@localhost``
   * ``feature:install opennms-plugins-pgtimeseries-plugin``
-  * The plugin will automatically create the necessary tables if they don't already exist.
+  * The plugin will automatically create the necessary tables and attempt to install the necessary extensions if they don't already exist.

 ## Links:
 * Introduction to the Time Series Storage Layer: https://docs.opennms.com/horizon/latest/operation/operation/timeseries/introduction.html